banner image

 1. Pre-existing conditions may cause you problems in the future.

-I used to feel very comfortable telling people that except in some specific work environments (pilots, military personnel, sometimes doctors) your health information would be kept private and not used against you in any way.
+I used to feel very comfortable telling people that except in some specific work environments (pilots, military personnel, doctors) your health information would be kept private and not used against you in any way.
 I am feeling less and less sure about that these days.
 The last thing I want is for anyone to be punished (i.e. not be able to get insured, have extremely high premiums, etc) for seeking help for their depression, anxiety, or anything else.
 Why might this be a problem for you?….

 2. You are required to have a mental health diagnosis for insurance to cover services at all.